nascimentocesar/concierge-api/README.md

 Application stack:

+- Node.js
+- Express
-- express
+- Docker
-- docker
+- MongoDB
-- postgres
+- RabbitMQ
 - nginx

 ## Setting up the environment

+> [!Note]
+>
+> There is no need to install Node.js in order to run the application.
+All required dependencies are already configured in `compose.yaml` file.

+1. Make sure you have `docker` installed in your machine.
-1. Create a `.env` file inside the root directory.
+2. Create a `.env` file inside the root directory.
 You can use the `.env.example` file as a template by simply duplicating and renaming it to `.env` and adjusting the environment variables values accordingly.
-2. Run the command `docker compose up -d --build` to create the application containers.
+3. Run the command `docker compose up -d --build` to create the application containers.
-3. Use http://localhost/ to access the API.
+4. Use http://localhost/ to access the API.